cipherlogs/layerzs/README.md

 <br />

-You have to learn it before you use it, and every time you use it, you have to constantly think about the *main axis*, the *cross axis*, and how they change.
-How do they affect *cross start*, *cross end*, *cross size*, and other properties.
-This may be great for beginners, but when you are more advanced, it becomes inefficient and a waste of time.
+Before using it, you need to understand the main axis, the cross axis, and how they change.
+This is great for beginners, but for advanced users it is inefficient and a waste of time.

-Does **Layerzs** offer something better?
+**Does Layerzs offer a better solution?**

 <br />
 <br />